-A deal desk streamlines deal management and enhances win rates — if the process flow is set up correctly.
+What is deal desk?
+A deal desk streamlines deal management and enhances win rates — if the process flow is correctly set up.

 This article outlines steps to establish and optimize a deal desk process flow with your team to help advance your sales strategy.